“Or… just write me a check, genau? Like a normal person.”

 “Can’t wait.”

 “You have my number now.
 Text me the date.
 Emails are so lame.
-Ah, I have exams coming up, so no weekdays for me.
 My friend is calling me on the other line, I have to go.
-Auf Wiedersehen, sir Ekster!”
+Auf Wiedersehen!”

 “Ciao, Mina,” Ekster mumbled to a dead line.
-He put his phone away and immediately jerked his head to effectively release the tension in his cervical vertebrae, followed by a slow crack of each finger joint while he organised his thoughts.
+He put his phone away and immediately jerked his head to release the tension in his cervical vertebrae, followed by a slow crack of each finger joint while he organised his thoughts.
 Mina should be locked now, as long as she joins the meeting.
-Which, in order to meet the ideal deadline, should be within eight days.
-So next weekend.
 The redhead was still nowhere to be found.
 But everything else was pretty much in order.
 Driver was working on the car and Prisma was doing her thing.
 Ekster felt his stress levels slowly decrease as he leisurely strolled his way back to Manzoni’s.
 He made a little detour to a corner shop where he purchased two packages of Silver Sand cigarettes.
-At the counter he spent about two seconds wrecking his brain which brand Åke smoked, and paid for one that closest resembled the packaging that had been thrown in his lap back then.
+At the counter he spent about two seconds racking his brain over which brand Åke smoked, and paid for the one that most closely resembled the packaging that had been thrown in his lap back then.
 He supposed that Åke probably wasn't too picky anyway.
 He also got some snacks for Farello.

 Dust and Åke were deeply engrossed in a conversation when he returned. Åke snickered at something Dust said, who was the first to notice Ekster.
 She smiled at him and winked.
 Ekster nodded.